ReScience/ReScience-submission/article/Larisch-2018.md

 The population can be give a unique name, optionally.
 Besides that, it exist a set of predefined __Population__ objects in ANNarchy, for example the __PoissonPopulation__.
-This object provides a population of spiking neurons, which spiking behavior follows a Poisson distribution.
+This object provides a population of spiking neurons, whose spiking behavior follows a Poisson distribution.
-As for the __Population__ object with the 'geometry' argument is the size or the spatial geometry of the population.
+As for the __Population__ object, the 'geometry' argument is the size or the spatial geometry of the population.
-The argument 'rates' defines the mean firing rate of the population neurons.
+The argument 'rates' defines the mean firing rate in $Hz$ of the population neurons.
 A name can be given, optionally.

 ``` python